 Projects in Guatemala

-In a truly remarkable partnership, the newest project brings together resources from twelve Rotary clubs, five Districts, two foundations, the Rotary International World Fund, and EWB to build a vital clean and reliable water source for Escuintla Hospital, a critical medical facility.
+Escuintla Hospital.
+In a truly remarkable partnership, this project brings together resources from twelve Rotary clubs, five Districts, two foundations, the Rotary International World Fund, and EWB to build a vital clean and reliable water source for Escuintla Hospital in southeastern Guatemala, a critical medical facility.
 The estimated cost of the project is $195,598.

 Click here to watch a short video of the raising of the water tank.
 Click here for the most recent update in Guatemala.